 This will probably be the thing that takes the majority of your time, but these have the potential to go wrong right off the bat.

 For specific speeches, make sure you have multiple editors or PR experts review your scripts.

 Be sure speakers know what and when to say what they’re supposed to.
 Also, think about the mood the audience is going to be in.
 If it’s the end of a 3-day conference, they probably won’t want to hear a slow story.
 They’ll want something to energize them.
 Something that’ll help them conquer their goals and motivate them.

 If you are producing a high stakes event, try to do a dry-run of EVERYTHING the day prior.
-This will cost you and it will take a lot of time but it could outweigh the negative effects of under preparation.
+This will cost you, and it will take a lot of time, but it could outweigh the adverse effects of under preparation.

 Have your day of checklist ready.
 Make sure you have every single thing you need to do on the event day written down.
 Know who’s doing it and how long it’ll take.
 Make sure the people listed are also aware of and have copies.
-Be sure your signage is up, technology is working, the decor is properly installed, and make sure there are no tripping hazards.
+Be sure your signage is up; technology is working, the decor is installed correctly, and make sure there are no tripping hazards.

 Make sure you have your event kit ready with bandaids, pens, paper, name tags, phone chargers, wifi passwords, etc.

 Have a pow-wow on the event day with your team to go over your action plan.
 Check-in with vendors as they arrive.
 Make sure your caterer has everything they need.

 Remember, the more thorough and extensive your event plan is, the easier your team will understand it, and the more you and your attendees will enjoy it.